DavoDC/Resoulve/README.md

 AAA is a text-based adventure game coded in Java.

-The "base" code for this application was project part of the material for the book:
-   Objects First with Java - A Practical Introduction using BlueJ Fifth edition
-   David J. Barnes and Michael Kölling
+This game began with a project from a textbook called Objects First with Java, by David J. Barnes and Michael Kölling.
-   Pearson Education, 2012

-It was a simple framework for an adventure game.
+It was a very simple framework for an adventure game.
 In this version, there were a few rooms and the ability for a player to walk between these rooms.
 There was no user interface.

 AAA is a version that has been heavily improved, modified and extended.